CrusaderGoT/the-culling-games/README.md

 - **Domain Name/Deployment**: A domain name has to be registered, and then deployment.

+- **Documentaion**: This will be documenting the intricates of the app on the  README, helping to correct grammar, or even improving code documentation.

 This doesn't cover everything needed to be done, it is the core things i can think of for now.
 So if you have any contribution, mostly programming , and design skills, do reach out to me on github or reddit.